larytet/MyPerfectThings/roller blades & kick scooter.md

 See RazErblades http://www.etotheipiplusone.net/?cat=63

 Off road electric roller blades is another interestig idea.
 Is it possible to make wide, but light wheels which still can perform like roller blades?
-See "Skopinski off-road rollerblades"
+See "Skopinski off-road rollerblades", "Powerslide Metropolis SUV "